Leeroy Jenkins: Origin

 The original video, titled Leeroy!!, was released by the World of Warcraft player guild "Pals for Life" to video-sharing site Warcraftmovies on May 11, 2005.
-The video features a group of players discussing a detailed battle plan for their next encounter while Leeroy is away from his computer, preparing a plate of chicken.
-This plan is intended to help Leeroy obtain a piece of armor from the boss monsters, but is ruined when Leeroy himself returns and, ignorant of the strategy, utters "Let's do this!" then immediately rushes headlong into battle shouting his own name in a stylized battle cry.
+The video features a group of players discussing a detailed battle plan for their next encounter: The Rookery in Upper Blackrock Spire.
+As they lay out the plan, Leeroy is away from his computer, preparing a plate of chicken.
+This plan is intended to help Leeroy obtain a piece of armor from the boss, Solakar Flamewreath.
+This plan is ruined when Leeroy returns and, ignorant of the strategy, utters "Let's do this!" then immediately rushes headlong into battle shouting his own name in a stylized battle cry.
 As he runs in, one of the companions says "oh my God, he just ran in."
-After his companions sit silent for a moment in disbelief, they try to save him, but the chaotic nature of the fight leads into everyone being killed by the boss monsters.
+After his companions sit silent for a moment in disbelief, they try to save him, but the chaotic nature of the fight leads into everyone being killed by the swarm of hatching dragon whelps.
 The guild chastises Leeroy for rushing into the fight without any planning, to which he retorts, "At least I have chicken!"

 The Internet meme started with the release of the video clip called A Rough Go to the World of Warcraft game forum in a thread titled "UBRS (vid) Rookery Overpowered! blue plz.", which presented the video in a serious context.
 The thread requested that other players provide help with strategy and that Blizzard reduce the difficulty of the encounter.
 The video spread as an Internet meme, and Leeroy's response to the other players' chastisements, "At least I have chicken!", was also much mimicked.

-When asked in April 2008 about his actions in the video by National Public Radio, Ben Schulz said the players "were drinking 40s and just yelling at each other."
+In a March 2007 interview with Westword, Ben Schulz said the name "Leeroy Jenkins" originated from him and his friends drinking and creating "the most culturally inappropriate character names imaginable for a bunch of white guys playing video games."
+When asked in April 2008 about the creation of the video by National Public Radio, Schulz said the players "were drinking 40s and just yelling at each other."
 As time went on, some began suggesting that the video may have been staged, which Schulz refused to confirm or deny.
 In December 2017, Schulz, along with Ben "Anfrony" Vinson, who recorded the video, released what he described as a first take or dry run of the video.
 Vinson stated, "We didn't think anyone would believe it was real, we thought it was so obviously satire."